-With suicide rates above the national average and 30-40% of teens reporting symptoms of a major depressive episode in the past year, mental health is a significant concern in the Grand Traverse Region.
+Disparities in mental health and substance use disorders treatment persist in diverse segments of the population, including: racial and ethnic groups; lesbian, gay, bisexual, past year, mental health is a significant concern in the Grand Traverse Region.
 Similarly, abuse of alcohol, tobacco, and drugs need to be addressed.
 Rates of binge drinking range from 16% (Leelanau) to 23% (Grand Traverse), and 1 in 5 residents of the Grand Traverse region smokes - including during pregnancy.
 Hepatitis C rates, which are strongly associated with injection drug use, are spiking among young adults.
 Among teens, 3 in 10 report vaping in the past month, and nearly 2 in 10 used marijuana in the past month.
 Contributing to these problems are ongoing shortages of mental health providers and substance use treatment options.